polarby/render/README.md

 For more info check the [FFmpeg-Kit patent disclaimer](https://pub.dartlang.org/packages/render).

 If you live in a country where software algorithms are patentable then you'll probably need to pay royalty fees to patent holders.
-We are not lawyers though, so we recommend that you seek legal advice first.
+I am not a lawyers though, so i recommend that you seek legal advice first.

 Please refer to [Pub.dev](https://pub.dartlang.org/packages/render) to see the used library's